Trudeau says protests must end, truckers brace for crackdown | Law-Order

 Police poured into downtown Ottawa on Thursday in what truckers feared was a prelude to a crackdown on their nearly three-week, street-clogging protest against Canada's COVID-19 restrictions.

-Work crews in the capital began erecting fences outside Parliament, and for the second day in a row, officers handed out warnings to the protesters to leave.
-Busloads of police converged on the area.
+Work crews in the capital erected fences outside Parliament, and for the second day in a row, officers handed out warnings to the protesters to leave.
+Busloads of police converged on the area in the morning.

 "It's high time that these illegal and dangerous activities stop," Prime Minister Justin Trudeau declared in Parliament, not far from where the more than 300 trucks were parked.